 You’ll have enough on your plate to deal with as the presenter of your webinar.
 An assistant can be a tremendous help on the day – taking care of any troubleshooting behind the scenes, relaying audience questions to you, even fielding basic queries that come in via the chat box that don’t warrant your full attention (like sharing the link for a resource you’ve mentioned).

-Why webinars?
-We’ve established that webinars can achieve massive results, whether it’s filling your pipeline with new prospects, converting leads, establishing your expertise and thought leadership, not to mention building your email list for further marketing.
+We’ve established that webinars that convert can help you achieve massive results, whether it’s filling your pipeline with new prospects, converting leads, establishing your expertise and thought leadership, not to mention building your email list for further marketing.

-Now that you know the key elements to create a webinar that converts, you’re in a prime position to harness the power of webinars and turn a profit from the get go.
+Now that you know the key elements to create webinars that convert, you’re in a prime position to harness the power of webinars and turn a profit from the get go.
 Your first time may not be perfect, but perfection isn’t the aim – connecting with customers and helping them solve their problems is.
 Ultimately, that’s the gateway to webinars that convert into sales!